ibm-cloud-docs/cloud-databases/hello-world-tutorial.md

    ```
    {: pre}

-   If successful, the output will show you are connected:
+   If successful, the output shows you are connected:

    ```sh